pelednoam/mmvt/README.md

 ## Installation
 - Download [Blender](https://www.blender.org/download/)
 - Download our latest code from github (git clone https://github.com/pelednoam/mmvt.git)
-- In case you want to reconstruct you own subjects, or view your data also in slices mode, you should install the dev version of [Freesurfer](ftp://surfer.nmr.mgh.harvard.edu/pub/dist/freesurfer/dev).
+- In case you want to reconstruct your own subjects, or view your data also in slices mode, you should install the dev version of [Freesurfer](ftp://surfer.nmr.mgh.harvard.edu/pub/dist/freesurfer/dev).
 If you have access to the Martinos center cluster, you should just source the dev version: source /usr/local/freesurfer/nmr-dev-env
 - Run python -m src.setup from the project's code folder.
 You should only use python 3.4 and above.
 - Create a script for running Bledner from the terminal (and also source Freesurfer if you've installed it).
 You can find examples in misc/launch_mmvt for Linux and Mac, and misc/mmvt.bat for windows